rprichard/winpty/misc/console-handles.md

     `FreeConsole` does *not* close this handle, even if it happens to be a console handle (which is not unlikely).
     (Bugs: [[dupproc]](#dupproc))

-XXX: Also, I don't expect the `PROC_THREAD_ATTRIBUTE_HANDLE_LIST` attribute to matter here, but it needs to be tested.

 ### AllocConsole, AttachConsole (modern)